efmomoh/TO-DO-LIST/README.md

 # 📖 HTML/CSS/JavaScript using Webpack Bundler [TO-DO-LIST]<a name="about-project"></a>

 -TO-DO-LIST - The AWESOME TO-DO-LIST PROJECT is my first Microverse TO-DO-LIST Project build using ES6 syntaxes and modules.
-In this project, we use HTML, CSS, JavaScript and ES6 Modules and Webpack bundler by adding an index, JS, and CSS file, I also used linters to analyze our source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
+In this project, we use HTML, CSS, JavaScript ES6 Modules, and Webpack bundler by adding an index, JS, and CSS file, I also used linters to analyze our source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.

 ## 🛠 Built With <a name="built-with"></a>